oracle-livelabs/oci/oci-opensearch/Semantic-search/Semantic-search.md

 You have to have an existing OpenSearch cluster and have to be able to connect to the Dashboard, to perform all of the steps.
 ## Introduction

-In this lab, you will perform semaatic search and conversational search utilizing a RAG pipeline.
-Estimated Time: 30 minutes
+In this lab, you will perform semantic search Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:
 -Use an existing Cluster

-Use the steps in this walkthrough to set up and use an end-to-end Retrieval-Augmented Generation (RAG) pipeline in OCI Search with OpenSearch, using an OCI Generative AI connector.
+Use the steps in this walkthrough to set up semantic search(without RAG), using an OCI Generative AI connector.
 The connector uses the Cohere embed model hosted by Generative AI.
-Generative AI also supports the Llma2 model which you can experiment with as well.

 ## Step1: Prerequisites

 Confirm that the OpenSearch cluster is version 2.11.
 To use an OCI Generative AI connector with OCI Search with OpenSearch, you need a cluster configured to use OpenSearch version 2.11.
 By default, new clusters are configured to use version 2.11.
 To create a cluster, see Creating an OpenSearch Cluster.

+You will also need a subscription to the Chicago region, which hosts the GenAI infrastructure.

-Please refer to **LAB4** **Task1** on how to connect to the OpenSearch Dashboard.
+Please refer to **LAB2** **Task3** on how to connect to the OpenSearch Dashboard.

 First connect to the OpenSearch Dashboard (you have to provide the username/password) and go to **Management** and click on **Dev Tools**.
 You wil be able to type the commands in the Console.